 We talked last year about Internet Predators and the risks to your child: https://www.facebook.com/007inOregon/posts/584131028413554.
-This year we would like to talk more about the risks outside of technology; such as substance abuse, risk taking, and being alone at home.
+This year we would like to talk more about the risks outside of technology; such as substance abuse, risk taking, and safety guidelines when your kids are alone at home.

 During summer vacation kids and youths spend the greatest time at home or out with friends, often unsupervised.
 While they’re not in school, your child is making more decisions about what to do with their free time.
 Here are some tips you can follow to encourage your child to make the right choices.